rmavery/DapperRepository/README.md

 =

 ## This is forked from
 * [Olek-HZQ Github](https://github.com/Olek-HZQ/DapperRepository).
-I a trying to learn repository patterns and Dapper.
+I am trying to learn repository patterns and Dapper.

 ## 1. Target Framework
 Branches: